The best plant-based

 Because most plant proteins are less easily digested and absorbed by your body than animal proteins, prioritizing protein intake is key when eating a plant-based or vegan diet.

 How much do you need?
-Aim to eat at least 100 grams of protein per day if you’re a woman and 140 grams if you’re a man of average height and build.
-Eat more if you’re a man taller than 6 feet (183 cm) or a woman taller than 5 feet 6 inches (168 cm) or if you’re very physically active.
+As a general estimate, you could aim to eat at least 100 grams of protein per day if you’re a woman and 140 grams if you’re a man of average height and build.
+Try to eat more if you’re a man taller than 6 feet (183 cm) or a woman taller than 5 feet 6 inches (168 cm) or if you’re very physically active.
 Eat less if you’re shorter or have a petite frame.

 This guide provides both the protein percentages and grams per serving for plant foods.10 Note that these are based on average values.
 Protein percentages and gram amounts can vary depending on food processing, preparation, and other factors.
 Protein amounts of prepared foods can also vary from brand to brand.